Commissioning engineer: job description

 Jobs are advertised in newspapers, online, by specialist recruitment agencies and in several engineering journals including TARGETjobs Engineering, The Engineer, The Chemical Engineer, Electrical Contracting News, Electronics Weekly, Electronic Engineering Times, Engineering News and Manufacturing Engineering.

-Practical work experience is often required and can be gained via sponsorship, vacation work, industrial placements and graduate engineering training schemes.
+Practical work experience is often required and can be gained via degree sponsorship, vacation work, industrial placements and graduate engineering training schemes.
 Take a look at our list of engineering employers who offer industrial placements and summer internships.

 Achieving chartered (CEng) status with the Engineering Council can help to demonstrate your professionalism and commitment to your field.
 To become chartered, you will need an accredited bachelors degree with honours in engineering or technology, plus an appropriate masters degree (MEng) or doctorate (EngD) accredited by a professional engineering institution such as the Institution of Mechanical Engineers (IMechE).
 You will also be eligible with an integrated MSc.
 To find out more, take a look at our guide to chartership.